OSGeo/grass-website/content/news/2022_05_20_Result_student_grant_Linda_Kladivova.md

 interested in the need to unify GRASS into a **Single-Window layout**.
 From the very beginning, I wanted to make working with GRASS as pleasant as possible, but until then I have largely focused on new users.
-I realized that Single-Window would be a big implementation nut that would completely transform the work in the software and break down the established habits.
-Remembering a great experience from 2020, I eventually decided to create a mock-up graphic design, which was then the basis for a successful application to the next GSoC.
+I realized that implementing Single-Window would be rather difficult, requiring significant refactoring of large part of the GUI code.
+Recalling the great experience from GSoC 2020, I eventually decided to create a mock-up graphic design, which was then the basis for a successful application to the next GSoC.